 TOKYO, Japan — Editor's note: The above video aired during a previous broadcast.

 The Tokyo Olympics are here!
-Watch some of our YouTube content featuring athletes and stories with unique Arizona connections.
-Subscribe for updates.
+Watch some of our content featuring athletes and stories with unique Arizona connections on our 12 News YouTube playlist here.